rphuang/riot/README.md

 * pySmartPlugService module - a RIOT service that provide remote access/control to TP-Link Kasa HS1xx smart plug.
 * videoStreaming package - an HTTP video streming service based on Raspberry Pi camera.
 Usage example can be found in the picarServer.
 * picarServer module - this is the server for Adeept Mars PiCar.
 Besides the otiginal TCP support it added HTTP support.
 It is (mostly) backward compatible with existing TCP client.
-* Client IOT lib (.NET C#) - a set of classes that encapsulates sensor/device compoennts on the server via HTTP.
-For now, mostly limited to what in Adeept Mars PiCar.
+* Riot class libs (.NET C#) - a set of class libraries that encapsulates sensor/device compoennts on the server via HTTP.
-* Simple Android app (Xamarin based) - to control Adeept Mars PiCar via HTTP
+* Simple Android app (Xamarin based) - to monitor and control Raspberry Pi, Kasa smart plug, Adeept Mars PiCar, and runs web service on the phone to serve sensor data and some actions
 * examples - contains simple example code for using the packages

 # Getting Started